windsurfer99/ST_StreamLabs-Water-Flow/README.md

 #### Assign Name for Service Manager
 By default, the name will be "StreamLabs Water Flow SM".
 This can be changed if desired with this entry.
 Also this allows (untested) for a second Service Manager to be installed with a unique name to handle a home that has 2 SmartLabs devices.
 #### Enter SmartThings modes when water meter should be away
 This allows you to optionally control the Home/Away status of the StreamLabs Water Meter from SmartThings.
 If nothing is checked, SmartThings will not automatically control the Home/Away status.
 Alternately, one or more SmartThings modes can be selected.
 When SmartThings mode changes to one of the selected items, then the StreamLabs status will be changed to "Away".
-Refer to the StreamLabs documentation on this functionality but in a nutshell, when it is "Away" a flow alert is posted after about 15 seconds of any amount of water flow.
+When the mode changes to one notRefer to the StreamLabs documentation on this functionality but in a nutshell, when it is "Away" a flow alert is posted after about 15 seconds of any amount of water flow.
 When "Home" than an alert is posted based on user defined parameters.
 #### Enter StreamLabs location name assigned to Streamlabs flow meter
 When the StreamLabs device is installed, a name is given to the location.
 This location name needs to be entered here so that it can be found.
 It is not case sensitive.
 #### IDE Logging Level.